wenhuazhang2018/sunpower-pvs-exporter/README.md

 - Since PVS firmware 2025.9 varserver access become availabe, in order to use varserver, this fork added exporterN.py file, and modifed __main__.py to use it.

-- Not all matrics were implemented, only meter and inverter were done.
+- Not all matrics were implemented, only meters and some of the inverters were done.

-- Also modified is systemd.service file to add "--host" argument.
+- Also modified was systemd.service file to add "--host" argument.

 A Prometheus exporter for the SunPower ProVision monitoring system: